-Category of installation buoy: IHO Definition: Classification of fixed installation buoy.

-1) catenary anchor leg mooring

-IHO Definition: Incorporates a large buoy which remains on the surface at all times and is moored by 4 or more anchors.
-Mooring hawsers and cargo hoses lead from a turntable on top of the buoy, so that the buoy does not turn as the ship swings to wind and stream.
-(S-57 Edition 3.1, Appendix A - Chapter 2, Page 2.42, November 2000).

-2) single buoy mooring

-IHO Definition: A large mooring buoy used by tankers to load and unload in port approaches or in offshore oil and gas fields.
-(IHO Dictionary - S-32).
+Ca tegory of installation buoy: IHO Definition: Classification of fixed installation buoy.
+Att ribute Type: Enumeration 1) catenary anchor leg mooring ( Deleted: (CALM) IHO Definition : Incorporates a large buoy which remains on the surface at all times and is moored more anchors.
+Mooring hawsers and cargo hoses lead from a turntable on top of the buoy, so t buoy does not turn as the ship swings to wind and stream.
+(S-57 Edition 3.1, Appendix A - Cha Page 2.42, November 2000). hat the e 2) single buoy mooring.
+Deleted: (SBM) 2) Deleted: structure IHO Definition: A large mooring buoy used by tankers to load and unload in port approaches or in c oil and gas fields.
+(IHO Dictionary - S-32). offshor Deleted: The size of the structure can vary between a large mooring buoy and a manned floating structure.
+Also known as single point mooring (SPM)